How to Get an ACH Chargeback Without the Headache

-- Log on to your account and select the "Chargeback Instantly" option: Now, DoNotPay knows what problem you want to solve.
+- Log on to your account and select the "File a Chargeback" option: Now, DoNotPay knows what problem you want to solve.

 - Fill out the quick survey: Our system will ask you a couple of easy questions about the card you used, your bank, and other details about the transaction you want to dispute, such as the company, date, and amount.

 - Provide your evidence: Here, you can say if you don't recognize the charge, if your card has been lost, or if there's any evidence the charge was a duplicate or computer error.

 - Verify the information and your contact details: This will ensure all of your information is correct and complete.

 - Decide if you want DoNot Pay to send the letter for you.
 We can generate the letter with all the details and mail the letter on your behalf or provide you with a copy so you can mail it yourself.

 That's it!
 Once you've completed these simple steps, our robolawyer will be hard at work sending the letter and follow our proven process for getting ACH chargeback fully resolved.
 Working with DoNotPay is an effortless way to get on top of chargebacks you notice in your payment history.

 DoNotPay is designed to save you time and frustration when it comes to disputing a charge, and the painless process can assist you well beyond disputing an ACH charge.